LinkedIn raises its ad tech game, launches Audience Network across ‘tens of thousands’ of sites and apps

 Adding audience networks has been a logical progression for sites that already serve ads to users based on information that they collect about people like you: Facebook, as one example, has been running a mobile-based audience network since 2014.

-The reason is clear: social networks and others like Google who can distill information by way of your browsing and search history have a large trove of anonymised information that they can use to serve you more targeted adversiting.
+The reason is clear: social networks and others like Google who can distill information by way of your browsing and search history have a large trove of anonymised information that they can use to serve you more targeted advertising.
 Innovations in ad tech make it possible to leverage that data on a much larger playing field: outside that specific company’s walled garden.

 In LinkedIn’s case, the company is creating “lookalike audiences” to serve you ads based on your LinkedIn profile and its matched audiences targeting capabilities, the company tells me.